codefresh-io/docs.codefresh.io/_docs/testing/integration-tests.md

   max-width="70%"
 %}

 This is a very popular way of running integration tests, but not the most flexible one.
-It works only when your tests have very low requirements on their testing environment.
-It also doesn't make a clear distinction on source code that gets shipped to production with source code that is used only for testing.Make sure that you don't fall into the slippery slope of shipping testing tools with your docker container.
+It works only when your tests have very simple requirements on their testing environment.
+It also doesn't make a clear distinction on source code that gets shipped to production with source code that is used only for testing.
+Make sure that you don't fall into the common trap of shipping testing tools with your docker container in production.

 Here is the respective pipeline: